SourceShift/renova-coin/README.md

 ![RenovaCoin Logo](https://github.com/SourceShift/renova-coin/blob/main/logo/reno-logo.webp)

-RenovaCoin (RENO) is the token of choice for the Renova Marketplace, a revolutionary platform focused on eco-friendly home renovation.
-RENO provides homeowners, contractors, and suppliers with a seamless way to transact, earn rewards, and access environmentally sustainable renovation options.
+Renova Token (RENO) is the token of choice for the **Renova Crowdfunding Platform**, a decentralized system designed to fund community renovation projects in the DACH region.
+RENO enables communities, supporters, and local stakeholders to contribute to meaningful projects that enhance public spaces, preserve heritage, and promote sustainability.

 ## Token Details